 - Tenancy by the Entireties.
 Almost half of the states provide asset protection for assets held by the spouses in a tenancy by the entireties. - Homestead.
 A number of states provide creditor protection for the personal residence claimed as a homestead. - Qualified Retirement Plans.
 Assets in qualified retirement plans are generally exempt from creditors' claims. - (11) State Transfer Taxes.
-About half of the states have state estate taxes with exemptions considerably lower than the \$5 million indexed federal exemption.
-For example, New York has a \$1 million exemption.
-Planning to avoid state transfer taxes is important in those states.
+Nineteen states and the District of Columbia (representing about a third of the U.S. population) impose a state estate tax-typically with exemptions considerably lower than the \$5 million indexed federal exemption.
+For example, Massachusetts, New York, Oregon and Minnesota have a \$1 million exemption (although there is a proposal to increase the \$1 million state estate tax exemption in New York and to reinstate a New York gift tax); New Jersey has a \$675,000 exemption; Pennsylvania and Iowa has no exemption in some cases.